Niennienzz/the-rush/README.md

 - Simply passing the GraphQL query down to Dgraph can do the work.
 - In this project, Redis is used.
 Here are some tradeoffs using Redis:
   - Redis is blazingly fast since it is an in-memory rich-data-type key-value store.
-  - Since operations of Redis are in-memory, queries can return in a few milliseconds.
+  - Since Redis operations does not require disk access, queries can return in a few milliseconds.
   - Redis is schemaless.
 We need to manage the data model and indexes ourselves.
-  - The project does not use Docker volumes, data does not persist on disk after `docker-compose down`.
+  - Redis does not support full SQL, rich SQL operations cannot be achieved.
 - Due to those tradeoffs above, in this project:
   - Each record has 1 primary index `id`, stored in Redis as a `Hash` with the format `id -> JSON(record)`.
   - Each record has 4 secondary indexes `createdAt`, `totalRushingTouchdowns`, `totalRushingYards`, and `longestRush`.